deartc/FitBitLit/README.md

 B. missing data addressed
 C. NAN values addressed
 D. Summary of relevant data files listed and analyzed
+E. Excel data plotted using matplotlib.

 2.Kaggle files
 A. iloc Location of exercise in file used and identified B Calories of four  exerciserscalculated with different exercise location  and weight on Kaggle
-C. Summary and analysis of the data
+C. Summary and analysis of the data plotted using matploblib